Nibbels/sanlight-mesh-bluez-poc/SETUP.md

 Never commit or publish this file.
 It contains Mesh keys and DeviceKeys.

-## 3. Run the single gateway installer
+## 3. Run the installer

 ```bash
 sudo bash scripts/install-gateway.sh
 ```

-For a normal installation, accept or enter:
+For a normal installation, choose:

-- a stable gateway ID, for example `sanlight-pi`, `room-a` or `greenhouse`;
+- a stable gateway ID, such as `sanlight-pi`, `room-a` or `greenhouse`;
 - a read-only refresh interval, normally `1800` seconds.

-The installer then:

-- installs BlueZ, Python, Paho MQTT, Mosquitto and MQTT client tools;
-- validates the private CDB and runs the offline test suite;
-- prepares or safely adopts the two local BlueZ identities;
+The installer validates the private export, runs the offline tests, prepares the BlueZ identities, installs the services, configures the local broker, creates scoped credentials and runs read-only diagnostics.
-- installs the exclusive `generic:hci0` Mesh service;
-- configures a local authenticated Mosquitto broker;
-- creates separate credentials for the gateway and ioBroker;
-- installs and starts the MQTT gateway;
-- prints the ioBroker connection settings;
-- runs `sanlight-gateway doctor`.

 A successful installation ends with: